Main ContractorConamar

 Dates2021

-The redevelopment of a 1930's former furniture warehouse in Hackney.
-Using CLT panels and glulam beams, the existing four-storey building has been extended to include a new building over the yeard as well as a new office space on the top floor of the main building.
+The redevelopment of a 1930’s former furniture warehouse in Hackney.
+Using CLT panels and glulam beams, the existing four-storey building has been extended to include a new building over the yard as well as a new office space on the top floor of the main building.

-B&K Structures supplied, installed, and supported the design of the cross laminated timber, glulam, and BauBuche beams, and the elements of structural steel.
+B&K Structures supplied, installed and supported the design of the cross laminated timber, glulam and BauBuche beams, and the elements of structural steel.

-16 Chart Street is a redevelopment of an existing 1930s masonry warehouse located in Hoxton, to create new headquaters for Heyne Tillett Steel.
-The four-storey building has been repurposed and the area increased to include a new side extension, an additional storey on the roof and a new central staircase.
-Conceived as a workshop and studio space, the new floor level has been designed to promote collaboration featuring a flexible, column free space with four rows of 10m long, north-light windows - maximising indirect light.
+The four-story building has been repurposed and the area increased to include a new side extension, an additional storey on the roof and a new central staircase.
+Conceived as a workshop and studio space, the new floor level has been designed to promote collaboration featuring a flexible, column free space with four rows of 10m long, north-light, windows maximizing indirect light.

-B&K Structures supplied and installed the cross laminated timber, glulam, and Bau Buche beams, and the elements of structural steel, to support the refurbishment of the existing three storey building into new commerical space, with the addition of a one storey CLT roof extension and external structural staircase.
-Our design team provided the temporary works for the propping of the structure during installation and worked very closely with Heyne Tillett Steel to contribute to the design and development of their connection details.
+B&K Structures supplied and installed the cross laminated timber, glulam and BauBuche beams, and the elements of structural steel, to support the refurbishment of the existing three storey building into new commercial space, with the addition of a one storey CLT roof extension and external structural staircase.

+Our design team provided the temporary works for the propping of the structure during installation and worked very closely with HTS to contribute to the design and development of their connection details.
 The CLT has been left exposed throughout the building, mimicking the exposed masonry finishes of the original building.
 With exposed connections and articulation of joints, when seen collectively this forms a pleasing variation of material intersections between the old and the new, allowing the spaces to have their own character whilst retaining a familiarity throughout.
-The end result being a considered and didactic expression of the building's construction; expressed panel joints, exposed lamellas, and undisguised connections all demonstrating the buildings sequencing.

-With embodied carbon calculations in mind, the scheme was able to reuse most of the existing building and incorporate CLT to help reduce the upfront embodied carbon of the building.
-The extensions were predominantly built with CLT and engineered tmber, provided by Stora Enso, lowering embodied carbon and speeding up construction.
-Through low-carbon structural design and the reuse of the existing structure, the project has acheoved the LETI and RIBA 2030 targets for embodied carob.
+The extensions were predominantly built with CLT and engineered timber, provided by Stora Enso, lowering embodied carbon and speeding up construction.
+Through low-carbon structural design and the reuse of the existing structure, the project has achieved the LETI and RIBA 2030 targets for embodied carbon.

 Download file